-Subject to the determination by a majority of the Bond Committee referred to above, in accordance with and as permitted by the 1998 General Ordinance, the pledge and grant of a lien on and security interest in, all Gas Works Revenues, all accounts, contract rights and general intangibles representing Gas Works Revenues and all funds and accounts established under the 1998 General Ordinance (except for the Sinking Fund and Sinking Fund Reserve), and in each case, the proceeds of the foregoing, shall be for the benefit of the providers of any Credit Facilities with respect to the Tenth Series Bonds, all to the extent and in the manner as provided therein; provided, however, that any payments to a Credit Facility provider on account of principal on and interest on Tenth Series Bonds owned or deemed to be owned by a Credit Facility provider shall be payable from and secured by Gas Works Revenues and the Sinking Fund Reserve equally and ratably with all other Tenth Series Bonds.
+In accordance with and as permitted by the 1998 General Ordinance, the pledge and grant of a lien on and security interest in, all Gas Works Revenues, all accounts, contract rights and general intangibles representing the Gas Works Revenues and all funds and accounts established under the 1998 General Ordinance (except for the Sinking Fund and the Sinking Fund Reserve), and in each case, the proceeds of the foregoing, shall be for the benefit of the provider of the Sixth Series Swap, the provider of the Eighth Series Swap and the provider of a Credit Facility securing any payments of the City to be made pursuant to the Sixth Series Swap and/or the Eighth Series Swap (collectively, "Swap Credit Facilities"), all to the extent and in the manner as provided therein.

-All of the provisions of the 1998 General Ordinance relating to Credit Facilities, except to the extent limited by the Eleventh Supplemental Ordinance with respect to the Sinking Fund and Sinking Fund Reserve, shall apply to Credit Facilities with respect to the Tenth Series Bonds and to payments due from the City to providers of such Credit Facilities.
-The providers of Credit Facilities shall have no right or claim at any time to amounts on deposit in the Sinking Fund or the Sinking Fund Reserve, except as provided in the Eleventh Supplemental Ordinance.
+All of the provisions of the 1998 General Ordinance relating to Qualified Swaps, except to the extent limited to the Ninth Supplemental Ordinance, with respect to the Sinking Fund and the Sinking Fund Reserve, shall apply to the Sixth Series Swap, as amended, the Eighth Series Reserve, and to payments due from the City to the providers of the Sixth Series Swap, as amended, the Eighth Series Swap and the Swap Credit Facilities.